Aramco Team Series Shenzhen Prize Money Payout 2024

 The event's prize money is $1m, shared equally between the team competition and individual competition.
 The individual event also offers Rolex World Ranking and LET Order of Merit points.

-The winner of the individual contest receives $75,000, while $105,000 is typically awarded to the winning team.
-Below is the prize money breakdown for the individual event.
+The winner of the individual contest receives $75,000, while $105,000 is awarded to the winning team.
+Below are the prize money breakdowns for the individual and team events.

 Get the Golf Monthly Newsletter